ecg-icas/icas/doc/next/_sources/reference/get-budget-seller.rst.txt

    - ``api_ro`` or ``console_ro``

  * - Accept
-   - ``application/sellside.amount-v1+json, application/json``
+   - ``application/sellside.seller.budget-v1+json, application/json``

+In case a seller has a seller-level budget set up, this URL returns a JSON struct with two values.
-This URL returns two values.
-The current value of the seller-level budget of the current user, and whether ads should be paused or not because of it.
-The ``amount`` field contains the value in cents.
-A ``null`` value for ``amount`` means there is no seller-level budget set for this seller.
-Please keep in mind that when the ``adsPaused`` value changes, it can take a little while before the respective ads are all set to the correct status due to asynchronicity.
+The current (remaining) value of the seller-level budget of the current user is in the ``amount`` field, and whether ads should be paused or not because of it is in the ``adsPaused`` value.
+The value of the (remaining) seller-level budget is in cents.
+Please keep in mind that when the ``adsPaused`` value changes, it can take a little while before the affected ads are all set to the correct status due to asynchronicity.
+If the user has no seller-level budget set up, an empty JSON struct will be returned.

 Example
 ~~~~~~~